dizzib/markfound/readme.md

 This is a [leanconf] file with the following settings:

 * `basePath:` - (required) path to the directory containing the markdown files.
-  Set to an absolute path to let markfound run from anywhere.
+  Set to an absolute path to let markfound be run from anywhere.
   Default is the current directory.

 * `names` - (required) a list of one or more wildcard patterns of form `*.ext`